hikmat690/traffic-ai-monitor/README.md

 \---

+## SMS Alerts (optional)

+1. Sign up at https://www.twilio.com (free trial)
+2. Add your keys to `.env` file
+3. Alerts fire automatically when parking lot exceeds 85%

+\---

 ## License

-MIT — free to use, modify, and deploy.
+MIT - free to use, modify, and deploy.